 C6.3.11.1.
 Allowable Activities.
 Allowable acquisition planning activities under this policy include: acquisition strategy formulation; acquisition planning document development, such as drafting the performance work statement/statement of work and detailed item description; cost, schedule, and performance objectives definition; funding document preparation; and other efforts to develop applicable acquisition planning documentation.

 C6.3.11.2.
 Reporting.
-The DSCA (Office of Administration, Performance Improvement and Effectiveness Directorate (ADM/PIE)) will monitor IA use of the authority in order to measure effects on overall case performance.
+The DSCA (Office of Administration, Performance, Improvement, and Effectiveness Directorate (ADM/PIE)) will monitor IA use of the authority in order to measure effects on overall case performance.
 To that end, IAs must submit to DSCA (ADM/PIE) a quarterly report identifying the types of acquisition planning activities performed under this paragraph and the amount of time spent on each activity.
 Reports are due on the first Tuesday of the month following the end of a quarter.
 The reporting template is provided in Figure C6.F2.

 Figure C6.F2.
 Quarterly Acquisition Planning Activities Reporting Template